Saddle Shoes Craft for Halloween Costume

 How to Make Saddle Shoes Craft for Halloween Costume

 Here is the obligatory before picture.
-Nothing special, just a pair of cheap tennies.
-The toe on the right one is kind of dent in, but it’s late in the season for these types of shoes and you’ve got to take what you can get.
-Be sure to grab a pair now if you want to make some for Halloween (can you say perfect addition to a poodle skirt?)
+It’s nothing special, just a pair of cheap tennies.
+The toe on the right one is kind of dented in, but it’s late in the season for these types of shoes, and you’ve got to take what you can get.
+Be sure to grab a pair now if you want to make some for Halloween (can you say it’s the perfect addition to a poodle skirt?).

 Time to Paint

 Make a little puddle of your fabric paint and dip your brush in.
-We’re going to go around the piping on the shoe, the eyelets, and follow the shape that the toe portion makes where sewn on top of the body of the shoe.
+We’re going to go around the piping on the shoe and the eyelets and follow the shape that the toe portion makes when sewn on top of the shoe’s body.

 You can use your fingers to lift/pull back the piping a bit to get a nice, clean edge.
-Also clean your brush fairly regularly to keep nice, clean lines.
-As the paint loads up on the brush, it pushes toward the handle and makes heavier strokes than it did in the beginning.
+Also, clean your brush fairly regularly to keep nice, clean lines.
+As the paint loads up on the brush, it pushes toward the handle and makes heavier strokes than in the beginning.

-See in the pic how I’m not going onto the toe of the shoe?
+See in the picture how I’m not going onto the toe of the shoe?
 That’s where the black will end.
-It falls neatly in line while you’re painting.
+It will fall neatly in line while you’re painting.

 Paint Some More

-Also, if you get paint on your eyelets it’s not a big deal at all.
+Also, if you get paint on your eyelets, it’s not a big deal.
 Use a cotton swab to remove the paint.
-I find that if I try to remove the paint right after my mistake I tend to just move the paint around.
-But if I wait just a little bit, say a few minutes, as it dries up a bit (but not all of the way) it cleans up much easier.
+I find that if I try to remove the paint right after my mistake, I tend to just move the paint around.
+But if I wait just a little bit, say a few minutes, as it dries up a bit (but not all the way), it cleans up much easier.

 To finish off the middle sections, take your brush and paint a slightly curved line.
 Start it right where the stitching for the heel meets the sole of the shoe and goes upward.

-When finished with one side of one shoe, use it as a guide for your other shoe.
-This helps to maintain more consistency than if you painted each shoe willy nilly.
+When you’ve finished one side of one shoe, use it as a guide for your other shoe.
+This helps maintain more consistency than painting each shoe willy-nilly.

-To finish paint the back with a little stripe.
-You can make it straight up and down or you can curve the edges as I did.
+To finish, paint the back with a little stripe.
+You can make it straight up and down or curve the edges, as I did.

 To finish up, take your brush and make sweet little dots all around.
 If you use a small brush and just barely dip it in the paint each go, you’ll have fairly uniform dots without any effort.

-Let them dry all of the way and then get them laced back up.
+Let them dry all the way, and then get them laced back up.

-Hope you love these easy and super-sweet kicks!
-Don’t forget if you want to make a pair for Halloween costumes, buy the shoes NOW!
+I hope you love these easy and super-sweet kicks!
+Don’t forget to buy the shoes now if you want to make a pair for Halloween costumes!

 PIN IT!